iot-onboarding/tiedie/README.md

 # Welcome to TieDie IoT

-## Cisco IOS 17.13 Version
+## Cisco IoT Orchestrator 1.1

-This version is compatible with Cisco IOS 17.13 but varies from the IETF drafts.
+This version is compatible with Cisco IoT Orchestrator 1.1 but varies from the IETF drafts.

 # Introduction